 You should also register all of your valuables on the Immobilise website, where you can record the serial number, make and model of your items.
 If they are recovered by the police, officers will check this online database to try and return your items to you.

-If you require more advice or you are concerned about securing your property, get in contact with the team at Salford student estate agents, Mistoria; we’re always happy to help.
-We’ve also produced advice for landlords on securing their properties, which can be found here.
-If you are looking for student accommodation for sale, Salford based Mistoria Estate Agents have a range of properties available.
+If you require more advice or you are concerned about securing your property, get in contact with the team; we’re always happy to help.
+If you’re looking for a house for next academic year, have a look at our wide selection of Little Lever properties to let on our website.